panpanini/mutation-testing/PITCHME.md

 - Ship features as quick as possible

 Note:
 Before a feature is released, the customer doesn't get any benifit out of it, so its our job to make sure we can get these features out as quick as we can.
+To do this, we have many tools at our disposal:

+Architecture patterns to reduce the cost of reading the code

+OSS libraries to reduce the work required to implement common behaviour

+Continuous Integration & release pipelines to reduce the work required to release the app

+This is all well and good, but there is one small detail that we're forgetting
 ---

 <p><span class="slide-title">My job</span></p>